rancher/k3k/docs/architecture.md

 * **CLI:** The K3k CLI provides a command-line interface for interacting with K3k.
 It allows users to easily create, manage, and access virtual clusters.
 The CLI simplifies common tasks such as creating `Cluster` CRs, retrieving kubeconfigs for accessing virtual clusters, and performing other management operations.

+## VirtualClusterPolicy

+K3k introduces the VirtualClusterPolicy Custom Resource, a way to set up and apply common configurations and how your virtual clusters operate within the K3k environment.

+The primary goal of VCPs is to allow administrators to centrally manage and apply consistent policies.
+This reduces repetitive configuration, helps meet organizational standards, and enhances the security and operational consistency of virtual clusters managed by K3k.

+A VirtualClusterPolicy is bound to one or more Kubernetes Namespaces.
+Once bound, the rules defined in the VCP apply to all K3k virtual clusters that are running or get created in that Namespace.
+This allows for flexible policy application, meaning different Namespaces can use their own unique VCPs, while others can share a single VCP for a consistent setup.

+Common use cases for administrators leveraging VirtualClusterPolicy include:

+- Defining the operational mode (like "shared" or "virtual") for virtual clusters.
+- Setting up resource quotas and limit ranges to effectively manage how much resources virtual clusters and their workloads can use.
+- Enforcing security standards, for example, by configuring Pod Security Admission (PSA) labels for Namespaces.

+The K3k controller actively monitors VirtualClusterPolicy resources and the corresponding Namespace bindings.
+When a VCP is applied or updated, the controller ensures that the defined configurations are enforced on the relevant virtual clusters and their associated resources within the targeted Namespaces.

+For a deep dive into what VirtualClusterPolicy can do, along with more examples, check out the [VirtualClusterPolicy Concepts](./virtual-cluster-policy.md) page.
+For a full list of all the spec fields, see the [API Reference for VirtualClusterPolicy](./link-to-your-auto-generated-spec.md).

 ## Comparison and Trade-offs

 K3k offers two distinct modes for deploying virtual clusters: `shared` and `virtual`.
 Each mode has its own strengths and weaknesses, and the best choice depends on the specific needs and priorities of the user.
 Here's a comparison to help you make an informed decision: